 - They follow a person in or about a public place or places; or

-- They engage in a course of conduct or repeatedly commit acts that alarm or seriously annoy another person and that serve no legitimate purpose.
+- They engage in a course of conduct or repeatedly commit acts that alarm or seriously annoy another person and that serves no legitimate purpose.

 Investigation and Remediation

-If students or employees believe that they have experienced harassment of any type, or believe that they have witnessed harassment of any type, they should immediately notify Dr. Nichelle Bowes, Dean of Student Affairs, by submitting a support request or emailing email@example.com.
-If a claim of harassment involves conduct by the campus dean, senior or regional deans, the vice provost, the executive vice president, the president, or another member of Relay leadership, students or employees should report the concern directly to Relay’s chair of the board or to this person’s designee.
+If students or employees believe that they have experienced harassment of any type, or believe that they have witnessed harassment of any type, they should immediately notify Dr. Nichelle Bowes, Dean of Student Affairs, by submitting a support request or emailing firstname.lastname@example.org.
+If a claim of harassment involves conduct by any member of Relay’s leadership (the provost, the president, chief financial and operating officer, general counsel, chief diversity officer, or any other member of Relay’s leadership), students or employees should report the concern directly to Relay’s chair of the board or to this person’s designee.

 Information about claims of harassment will be kept confidential to the extent consistent with a credible investigation.

-It is important to understand that harassing conduct that may not constitute a violation of this policy may still constitute conduct that is unprofessional or is a violation of Relay’s code of conduct.
+It is important to understand that harassing conduct that may not constitute a violation of this policy may still constitute conduct that is unprofessional or be a violation of Relay’s code of conduct.

 Important Notice to All Students and Employees: Students and employees who have experienced conduct, witnessed conduct, or been told of conduct that may violate this policy have an obligation to report the conduct in accordance with this complaint procedure.
 Students’ or employees’ failure to fulfill this obligation could affect the ability of Relay to investigate a matter fully and could permit inappropriate conduct to continue.
 Also, please note that federal, state, and local discrimination laws and regulations establish specific time frames for initiating a proceeding.